redox-os/website/content/news/this-month-251130.md

 ## More Boot Fixes

-Jeremy Soller added and fixed many driver timeouts to block more infinite loop bugs and continue booting.
+Jeremy Soller added and fixed many driver timeouts to block more infinite loop bugs and continue booting, he also updated drivers to deamonize after starting and moved the hardware initialization to the child process to fix hangs and allow the boot to continue in more hardware.

 If you have a computer that hangs on Redox boot we recommend that you test again with the latest daily image.

 ## Wayland on Redox!

 Jeremy Soller successfully ported the [Smallvil](https://github.com/Smithay/smithay/tree/master/smallvil) Wayland compositor example from the [Smithay](https://github.com/Smithay/smithay) framework and GTK3 Wayland to Redox, thanks Ibuki Omatsu (Unix Domain Socket implementation and bug fixing), Wildan Mubarok (bug fixing and implementation of missing functions), and other contributors for making it possible.
+Unfortunately the performance in Smallvil is not acceptable and was not fixed yet.

 <img src="/img/screenshot/gtk3-wayland.png" class="img-responsive"/>